nekonikoban/audiothreejs/README.md

 How to:
-- Use left wall to find the audio track you desire
+- Use left wall to find the audio track, or click on the field below playr to upload the song you desire
 - Click to play
 - On the right wall canvas will draw simple vizualisations
 - You can manage `fft` bar density on 2 levels in top right corner